Venezuela sets largest orchestra world record

 Gustavo Dudamel, the music director of the Paris Opera and the Los Angeles Philharmonic, is one of its most notable alumni.

-About 12,000 musicians, including both children and adults who are members of the country's main orchestra, the Simon Bolivar, played for the record on November 13.
+About 12,000 musicians, including both children and adults who are members of the country's main orchestra, the Simon Bol-var, played for the record on

-In the end, Guinness World Records recognized only 8,573 of them as having set the record, according to a certificate issued by the organization.

 "This is a great achievement not just for El Sistema but for our country," said program director Eduardo Mendez.